aome510/chrome-dino-game-rl/README.md

 ## Introduction

-This project implements and trains an agent to play the [Dinosaur Game](https://en.wikipedia.org/wiki/Dinosaur_Game) using [Deep Q Network (DQN)](https://www.deepmind.com/publications/playing-atari-with-deep-reinforcement-learning).
-The network architecture for **DQN** to train the agent is similar to what proposed in the original paper.
+This project implements and trains an agent to play the [Dinosaur Game](https://en.wikipedia.org/wiki/Dinosaur_Game) using [Deep Q Network (DQN)](https://en.wikipedia.org/wiki/Q-learning#Deep_Q-learning).
+The network architecture for **DQN** to train the agent is similar to what proposed in the [original paper](https://www.deepmind.com/publications/playing-atari-with-deep-reinforcement-learning).

-The project also implements a custom [gymnasium](https://github.com/Farama-Foundation/Gymnasium) (previously _OpenAI gym_) environment for training a reinforcement learning agent to play the Dinosaur Game.
+The project also implements a custom [gymnasium](https://gymnasium.farama.org) (previously _OpenAI gym_) environment for training a reinforcement learning agent to play the Dinosaur Game.
 For more details, see the `envs.py` file.

-**Notes**: this environment is a simplified replication of the Dinosaur Game, hence missing some features/game mechanisms.
+**Note**: this environment is a simplified replication of the Dinosaur Game, hence missing some features/game mechanisms.

 ## Setup